 If a non-working spouse is given shares in an otherwise one-person, private company, HMRC may, in some circumstances, seek to tax the working spouse on all of the dividends under what is known as the 'settlements legislation'.
 You may want to consider obtaining advice from us before entering into this type of arrangement.

 Checklist for Couples

-- ✓ Try to equalise your income.

-- ✔ Consider placing assets in joint names.
+Consider placing assets in joint names.

-- If you have children consider making use of their personal allowances.
+If you have children consider making use of their personal allowances.